k-eeer/testSearchKeyword/README.md

 # testSearchKeyword
-These scripts do a simple functional test and load test to duckduckgo search box, with pytest,selenium and locust.
+These scripts do a simple functional test and load test to duckduckgo search box, with pytest, Selenium and Locust.